-- Gaga Ball
+Gaga Ball

-- Volleyball, Basketball, Soccer

 - 9 Square in the air

+- Volleyball, Basketball,

 - Circle games

+Soccer
-- Back pocket games

-- Parachute Games
+- Back pocket games - Parachute Games

-Water Activities - We don't have access to swimmable water on our property but the importance of it has not been forgotten.
-Utilizing local pools including Beaverlodge, Eastlink and (fingers crossed) Bear Creek Outdoor Pool, we ensure each camper has the opportunity to swim once through the week or participate in other onsite water activities.
+Water Activities - We do not have access to swimmable water on our property but the importance of it has not been ignored.
+Utilizing local pools including Beaverlodge, Eastlink and (fingers crossed) Bear Creek Outdoor Pool, we ensure each camper will have the opportunity to swim once through the week or participate in other onsite water activities.
 We also ensure program breaks if the weather gets too hot and add water to our programs or have water fights with our endless supply of sponges and cups.